hasin-jawad/SaaS-Labs-Hackathon/README.md

 * `app/prompts/`: Prompt templates for various agents.

-* `app/schemas/`: Request and response schemas for FastAPI
+* `app/schemas/`: Request and response schemas for FastAPI.

 * `uploads/`: Dataset uploaded for analysis or PDF uploaded for RAG.